No, Taco Bell isn't coming to Hastings - NZ Herald

-A Facebook page going viral that suggest that Taco Bell is coming to Hastings has proven too good to be true.
+A Facebook page going viral that suggests that Taco Bell is coming to Hastings is an April Fool's prank gone wrong.

-More than a thousand locals immediately liked a 'Taco Bell Hastings' page when it popped up on Facebook on Sunday.
+A thousand locals immediately like a 'Taco Bell Hastings' page when it popped up on Facebook on Sunday.

 Taco Bell is a chain of fast food restaurants featuring Mexican inspired food like tacos and quesadillas.